UCR-Robotics/ee144/docs/logistics.rst

 ------------------

-Discussions are encouraged between teams/individuals for the purpose of having better understanding of lab materials.
-However, each of you (or your team) has to work on your scripts independently after discussions.
+Discussions are encouraged between teams/individuals for the purpose of having a better understanding of lab materials.
+However, each of you (or your team) should work on your code independently after discussions.
 No copying of any form is allowed between each other.

 .. warning::